 The key issue is what levels of debt are sustainable?
 The answer is not just a simple look at debt to GDP ratios.

 In the case of US and Japan, markets are fairly confident that default is very unlikely.
-Therefore, the levels of debt isn’t discouraging people from holding US dollars and Japanese Yen.
+Therefore, the levels of debt aren’t discouraging people from holding US dollars and Japanese Yen.